Mellonyt/MemLua/README.md

 - HTTP get for utilizing website data
 - File reading/writing

-The only thing you need to use MemLua are the MemLua API header files and the Lua API itself.
+To use MemLua in your project, all you need are the MemLua header files, and the standard Lua API
+(lua version 5.1-5.2 should be good)